 There may be periods during which long-term illness affects your ability to work, causing you either to take a long-term absence or regular short term absences, in excess of your statutory minimum entitlement.
-If you have a valid medical reason for the absence, We may, in our discretion, continue to pay your salary as usual for at least a further three months, provided that you have first exhausted all statutory entitlements.
+If you have a valid medical reason for the absence, We may, in our discretion, continue to pay your salary as usual for at least a further two months, provided that you have first exhausted all statutory entitlements.
 Please come and speak to us about this.
 We may decide that you can continue to accrue holiday entitlements during the absence.

 During this time it is important that: